The Cantos: Drafts and fragments of Cantos CX–CXVII

 First published as Drafts and Fragments of Cantos CX–CXVII.
 New York: New Directions, 1969.

 In 1958, Pound was declared incurably insane and permanently incapable of standing trial.
-Consequent on this, he was released from St Elizabeth's on condition that he return to Europe, which he promptly did.
+Consequent on this, he was released from St Elizabeths on condition that he return to Europe, which he promptly did.
 At first, he lived with his daughter Mary in the Tyrol, but soon returned to Rapallo.
 In November 1959, Pound wrote to his publisher James Laughlin (speaking in the third person) that he "has forgotten what or which politics he ever had.
 Certainly has none now".
 His crisis of belief, together with the effects of aging, meant that the proposed paradise cantos were slow in coming and turned out to be radically different from anything the poet had envisaged.

 Voltaire, who said "I hate no one / not even Fréron" (Canto CXIV), reflecting the theme of confronting hatred in this section of the poem.

 Pound was reluctant to publish these late cantos, but the appearance in 1967 of a pirate edition of Cantos 110–116 forced his hand.
 Laughlin pushed Pound to publish an authorised edition, and the poet responded by supplying the more-or-less abandoned drafts and fragments he had, plus two fragments dating from 1941.
 The resulting book, therefore, can hardly be described as representing Pound's definitive planned ending to the poem.
 This situation has been further complicated by the addition of more fragments in editions of the complete poem published after the poet's death.
 One of these was labelled "Canto CXX" at one point, on no particular authority.
 This title was later removed.

 Although some of Pound's intention to "write a paradise" survives in the text as we have it, especially in images of light and of the natural world, other themes also intrude.
 These include the poet's coming to terms with a sense of artistic failure, and jealousies and hatreds that must be faced and expiated.

 Canto CX opens with a pun on the word wake, conflating the wake of the little boat from the end of the previous canto and an image of Pound waking in his daughter's house in the Tyrol, both from sleep and, by extension, from the nightmare of his prolonged incarceration.
 The goddess appears as Kuanon, Artemis and Hebe (through her characteristic epithet Kallistragalos, "of fair ankles"), the goddess of youth.
 The Buddhist painter Toba Sojo represents directness of artistic handling.